Mary Reynolds Babcock: Legacy

-Babcock died of stomach cancer in 1953.
-She died in New York City and was buried in Winston-Salem at the Reynolds family plot in Salem Cemetery.
+Babcock died of stomach cancer in New York City in 1953.
+She died and was buried in Winston-Salem at the Reynolds family plot in Salem Cemetery.

 One of Babcock's most notable philanthropist donations was the initial gift of land from the family estate for the relocation of Wake Forest University.
 From 1952 to 1956, 14 buildings were constructed on the Winston-Salem campus.
 The school was officially moved to Winston-Salem in the summer of 1956.

-Mary Reynolds Babcock started the Z. Smith Reynolds Foundation, which was established in 1933 after the death of her brother, Zachary Smith Reynolds.
+Mary Reynolds Babcock started the Z. Smith Reynolds Foundation in 1933, after the death of her brother, Zachary Smith Reynolds.
 It had a broad mandate to support the 'betterment of mankind and furtherance of the public welfare'.
 Upon her death in 1953, her will provided twelve million dollars for the establishment of the Mary Reynolds Babcock Foundation, a philanthropic organization for the benefit of North Carolinians, particularly to "help people and places to move out of poverty and achieve greater social and economic justice."

-By the 1960s, both foundations were controlled by interlocking boards composed primarily of Reynolds family members, including Charles (Charlie) H. Babcock, Mary Reynolds's husband; R.J.
-Reynolds Jr.; and Anne Reynolds Forsyth, Zachary Smith Reynold's daughter from his first marriage.
-In the 1960s, the Reynolds' wealth had passed into the hands of a second generation of family members who were far removed from the political and economic struggles of the workplace.
+By the 1960s, the Reynolds' wealth had passed into the hands of a second generation of family members who were far removed from the political and economic struggles of the workplace.
 They played no role in the day-to-day management of Reynolds Tobacco.
 They took their cues instead from the culture of mid-twentieth-century American philanthropy, which puts its faith in social engineering and the use of private wealth to advance the common welfare.
 Some examples include Alliance for Appalachia, Blueprint NC, and Federation of Child Care Centers of Alabama.
+In the 1960s, both foundations were controlled by interlocking boards composed primarily of Reynolds family members, including Charles (Charlie) H. Babcock, Mary Reynolds's husband; R.J.
+Reynolds Jr.; and Anne Reynolds Forsyth, Zachary Smith Reynold's daughter from his first marriage.